 A wide variety of vendors currently build numerous products for the WLAN marketplace.
 According to Dell’Oro Group, overall Wireless LAN market revenues are forecast to exceed $11 billion in 2017, nearly 50% greater than 2012 revenues.
 It is anticipated that the majority of those vendors, and others, will participate in the standards development process and subsequent commercialization activities.

-ABI Research Wi-Fi chipset estimated that 25% of homes around the world used Wi-Fi in year 2012.
-According to ABI Research, worldwide Wi-Fi IC sales are expected to exceed 2 Billion units per year in 2015.
+ABI Research estimated that 25% of homes around the world used Wi-Fi in year 2012.
+Moreover, according to ABI Research, worldwide Wi-Fi IC sales are expected to exceed 2 billion units per year in 2015.

 1.2.2 Compatibility